-Submitted by: Bonnie Guertin
+Submitted by: Bonnie Guertin (Updated by Kim Smallwood)

 The Florida Department of Education (FDOE) developed an Instructional Continuity Framework that consists of ten components outlined below, each of which has a series of development activities.
 These components will serve as guidance resources for each Florida Local Educational Agency (LEA) to develop and refine their own Instructional Continuity Plan (ICP).
 LEAs and charter schools are encouraged to review the content in this portal and use it to support their ICP development.
-For questions about this information or the process of developing your ICP, please reach out to instructionalcontinuityplan@fldoe.org.
+For questions about this information or the process of developing your ICP, please reach out to instructional continuityplan@fldoe.org.